Peer Mentoring: A Complete Guide

 By following these strategies, you can build a strong, healthy, and effective mentoring relationship that benefits both parties.
 Remember, mentoring is a two-way street, and both parties have an important role to play in the success of the partnership.
 Keep an open mind and be willing to learn and grow throughout the process.

-Finding the Right Mentoring Partner
+How to Find the Right Peer Mentoring Partner

 Unlike a more traditional mentoring relationship in which the parameters are fairly clear-cut from what is expected of both parties, the mutual nature of a peer mentoring relationship means team members or team leads need to be more mindful when selecting or matching partners.